-The Prince’s Trust’s Council is ultimately responsible for this policy, with the support of The Prince’s Trust’s Executive Committee.
+The Prince’s Trust’s Council is ultimately responsible for this policy, with the support of The Prince’s Trust’s Executive Leadership Team.
 The Trustees delegate day-to-day responsibility for decisions on donation acceptance in regards to ethical fundraising and reputational risk to the EFRR Committee and the Fundraising Leadership Group.
 Day to day responsibility for refusing a donation on the grounds of vulnerability is delegated to the Fundraising Leadership Group.

 How do we accept and refuse donations?

 Our community of supporters are vital to enabling us to achieve our charitable objectives and support thousands of young people across the UK every year.
 We are committed to working alongside supporters and potential supporters to raise funds in a way which has the best interests of young people at heart.

 The Prince’s Trust has a number of ethical fundraising and reputational risk indicators, where we will assess the donation or funding opportunity.
 We review these on an individual basis to balance out the help we could give young people in accepting the funds against the risks of doing so.
 These risk indicators include, but are not limited to, association with illegal activity, activities which could have a negative impact on young people’s chances to succeed and potential negative impacts to the reputation of The Prince’s Trust.